 Image Credit: NTNC-BCC

-Nepal’s first and only wildlife hospital urgently needs your help to stay open.
+Nepal’s first and only wildlife hospital urgently needs your help to open.

-Rhinos, elephants, leopards and tigers are among the threatened species that are treated at the newly established hospital in the Chitwan District of the country.
+Rhinos, elephants, leopards and tigers are among the threatened species that will be treated at the newly established hospital in the Chitwan District of the country.
 But as a result of the dramatic drop-off in tourism this year there is no money to pay the specialist staff.

-Established by the National Trust for Nature Conservation - the hospital is a vital facility serving Chitwan National Park and other conservation areas in Nepal.
-It provides disease screening and facilitates the rescue and rehabilitation of wildlife, including animals that have come into conflict with human communities.
+Established by the National Trust for Nature Conservation, the hospital will be a vital facility serving Chitwan National Park and other conservation areas in Nepal.
+It will provide disease screening and facilitate the rescue and rehabilitation of wildlife, including animals that have come into conflict with human communities.

 NTNC normally relies on revenues that come from tourists visiting the Annapurna Conservation Area and Nepal’s Central Zoo.
 However, COVID-19 has meant those revenues have temporarily disappeared.
 Dr Amir Sadaula, the hospital’s experienced wildlife vet, and specialist technician, Kiran raj Rijal, who works alongside him, are at immediate risk of losing their jobs as a result.